-All individuals interested in applying for board service must complete the online application.
-The deadline to submit a nominations application is August 1, 2015.
-Applications start being accepted April 1.
-Incomplete applications will not be considered.
+All individuals interested in applying for Board service must complete the online application.
+Applications will be accepted starting on May 1, 2018.
+The deadline to submit a nominations application is June 30, 2018.
+It is important to answer all questions in the application and provide all requested information, as incomplete applications will not be considered.

 In addition to basic personal contact information and professional experience, be prepared to provide brief descriptions about various leadership characteristics and governance responsibilities that potential Board candidates should possess.
-When completing this section, keep in mind to describe your goals, strategies, and values as they relate to the vision and mission of ACRP.
+When completing this section, please describe your goals, strategies, and values as they relate to the vision and mission of ACRP.
 Questions to consider include: Why am I seeking office?
 What unique qualities can I bring to the Board?
 What do I hope to accomplish during my term in office?
+Applicants should also review the ACRP Board Competencies Document to complete this section.